leobip/monitoring/README.md

 - Minikube IP: 192.168.49.2 (verify with minikube ip if needed)
 - Namespace: monitoring
 - PVCs applied: grafana-pvc, kafka-pv, prometheus-pvc

+---

+## 🎯 Verify Your Setup

+Let’s make sure everything is working!
+You’ll check that Prometheus, Grafana, Kafka, and Kafka UI are all running and accessible via NodePorts.

 ## 🔍 Accessing Tools from Host (Minikube + Docker on macOS)